“I have not failed. I’ve just found 10,000 ways that won’t work.“

 How much medication is wasted during an infusion of IVIG?

-There is an average 2-5% waste.
-This can be up to 2 Grams of IVIG.
+There can be 2-5% waste.
+That is up to 2 Grams of IVIG.

 What causes the waste?

 IVIG (and other plasma-derived medications) are made of human plasma.
-It is susceptible to foaming when agitated.
+It’s a delicate protein and is susceptible to foaming when agitated.
 The current method of administration uses a vented IV tubing spike.
 This vented spike allows bubbles to travel through the medication which causes the medication to foam. (see photos above and video below)

 Is 2-5% waste a big deal?